Responsive Menu

 All Medicines: Include all preventatives, rescue meds, and any over-the-counter medications that are helpful

-Plan from your doctor and their contact info–This can be for you, your family, or if needed another doctor to reference.
+Plan from your doctor and their contact info–This can be for you, your family, or, if needed, another doctor to reference.

 Water (can get this during the trip also—could take own water bottle)